View Document Text

 This brochure provides information about the qualifications and business practices of Bahl &

-approved or verified by the United States Securities and Exchange Commission or by any state
+The United States Securities and Exchange Commission (SEC) and state securities authority

-Bahl & Gaynor, Inc is a registered investment adviser.
-Registration of an Investment Adviser
+Bahl & Gaynor, Inc is a registered investment adviser under the U.S. Investment Adviser Act of

-does not imply any level of skill or training.
-The oral and written communications of an adviser
+1940, as amended.
+Registration does not imply any particular level of skill or training.
+We

 Item 2 Material Changes